raffa1996/Combining-Independent-Matches/index.md

 So for Tottenham will go through to the Round of 16 if they are able to match Inter Milan's result against PSV.
-Now Inter vs PSV
+Now Inter vs PSV is an interesting match as form of both the teams complement each other.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for